nxp-imx/gtec-demo-framework/Doc/Setup_guide_yocto.md

 - [Building using a prebuild Yocto SDK](#building-using-a-prebuild-Yocto_sdk)
 - [Building using a full Yocto build](#building-using-a-full-yocto-build)

+Third party software downloads are now disabled per default.
+To build using an old Yocto release that doesn't come with all third party software you need to add ```--Recipes [*]``` to your command line which will re-enable the download.

 -------------------------------------------------------------------------------

 ## Building using a prebuild Yocto SDK